gipi/blog/_posts/2020-05-04-reversing-usb-update-process.md

 at ``0x14`` and ``0x1c`` there is something used elsewhere.
 The interesting fact is that is possible to have a ``reserve`` section that doesn't seem to indicate actual data in the OTA but some metadata.

+The dword at offset ``0x18`` indicates the number of subsections to read: the name of the subsections doesn't imply anything.

 The ``FIRM`` instead at ``0x0040ef10``; at ``0x00406e80`` is manipulating the first ``0x80`` bytes copied in memory